 I was quite pleased by the way I had worded that statement; it managed to quell the rumour without telling an untruth and without actually saying anything useful.
 It also avoided any questions that could have arisen about whether or not the future of the Red Arrows was assured.
 What more can a PRO, or his bosses, want?

-Airfields cost a lot of money to maintain; the fastest and easiest way of saving millions of pounds in one fell swoop is to close down a whole airfield - especially if you can sell off the real estate as well.
+Airfields cost a lot of money to maintain.
+The fastest and easiest way of saving millions of pounds in one fell swoop is to close down a whole airfield - especially if you can sell off the real estate as well.
 This does not mean that you must disband all the units based at the airfield: you simply redeploy them to other bases.
 It is not so straightforward with the civilian staff who usually do not wish to move home.
-The RAF's big problem with closing down one of the flying training airfields was that it would seriously reduce the runway time available for training pilots.
+The RAF's big problem with closing down any one of the several flying training airfields was that it would seriously reduce the overall available runway time for training pilots.

 It is for those reasons that the RAF has always made use of what are called Relief Landing Grounds.
 RLGs are airfields that have a decent runway but few, if any, resident aircraft.
-The RLG has to be within a few minutes' flying time of the main flying training school otherwise valuable time and fuel is expended in transiting between the two.
+The RLG has to be within a few miles of the main flying training school otherwise valuable time and fuel is expended in transiting between the two.
 In the early 90s Scampton had the use of two RLGs: the former Lightning base at Binbrook and the civil airfield at Sturgate near Gainsborough.
 Cranwell had the use of Barkston Heath and Fulbeck.
 Both Scampton and Cranwell could also use Waddington, on the southern outskirts of Lincoln.
-Waddington was not an RLG but training aircraft could use it on request and on an opportunity basis for circuit flying because for most of the time the airfield was not very busy.
-The Red Arrows did not very often use RLGs but the CFS aircraft based at, and operating from, Scampton had to make use of them, especially during the winter months when the Red Arrows used up so much of the available circuit time at Scampton.
+Waddington was not an RLG but training aircraft could use it on an opportunity basis for circuit flying because for most of the time the airfield was not very busy.
+The Red Arrows rarely used RLGs but the CFS aircraft based at, and operating from, Scampton had to make use of them, especially during the winter months when the Red Arrows used up so much of the available circuit time at Scampton.